dogmaticcentral/CG/README.md

  (see [19_cleanup_multiple_donor_for_the_same_submitted_id.py](icgc/20_local_db_reorganization/19_cleanup_multiple_donor_for_the_same_submitted_id.py)).

- Even after this cleanup we are still not done with the duplications problem - we might have the same donor with differing specimen and sample ids (apparently, not sure whether ICGC refers to biological replicates - i.e. samples taken from different sites  - as specimens, and to technical replicates as samples).
-Perhaps they might have a role when answering different types if questions, but here we do not want to have these results mistaken for recurring mutations, thus we remove them in [22_cleanup_duplicate_specimens.py](icgc/20_local_db_reorganization/22_cleanup_duplicate_specimens.py) and [23_cleanup_duplicate_samples.py](icgc/20_local_db_reorganization/23_cleanup_duplicate_samples.py), but not before checking which of the samples produced more reliable reads (see below).
+ Even after this cleanup we are still not done with the duplications problem - we might have the same donor with differing specimen and sample ids (apparently  ICGC refers to biological replicates - i.e. samples taken from different sites  - as specimens, and to technical replicates as samples).
+Perhaps they might have a role when answering different types of questions than what we have in mind.
+Here, however we do not want to have these results mistaken for recurring mutations, thus we remove them in [22_cleanup_duplicate_specimens.py](icgc/20_local_db_reorganization/22_cleanup_duplicate_specimens.py) and [23_cleanup_duplicate_samples.py](icgc/20_local_db_reorganization/23_cleanup_duplicate_samples.py), but not before checking which of the samples produced more reliable reads (see below).